DARIAH-ERIC/nerd-wp/README.md

 That is the reason we have the `.tool-versions` file that asdf uses.
 Of course, you can use `npm` without `asdf`, for example if you installed it directly.
 We installed all packages with `npm install @wordpress/plugins --save` for what is needed for WordPress 5.x.
+Updates are done with `npm install @wordpress/plugins --update`.